SAurAbH90062/hospital-website-project/README.md

-hospital management
+# hospital-website-project
 Developed a responsive hospital management website using HTML, CSS, JavaScript.
 Features include patient registration, doctor appointment booking, and an admin panel for managing records.